mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 There are several key components to RL:

-- Environment: the system or "world" that the agent interacts with.
+- **Environment**: the system or "world" that the agent interacts with.
-- Agent: the decision-maker that chooses actions based on its current state, the current environment, and its policy.
+- **Agent**: the decision-maker that chooses actions based on its current state, the current environment, and its policy.
-- State: a representation of the current environment, the parameters and trained policy of the agent, and possibly the visible actions of other agents in the environment.
+- **State**: a representation of the current environment, the parameters and trained policy of the agent, and possibly the visible actions of other agents in the environment.
-- Action: a decision taken by the agent.
+- **Action**: a decision taken by the agent.
-- Reward: a scalar value that the agent receives as feedback for its actions.
+- **Reward**: a scalar value that the agent receives as feedback for its actions.

 Reinforcement learning algorithms can be divided into two main categories: value-based and policy-based.
 In value-based RL the agent learns an estimate of the value of different states or state-action pairs which are then used to determine the optimal policy.
 In contrast, in policy-based RL the agent directly learns a policy without estimating the value of states or state-action pairs.